 A Beautiful Mind (2001) Director: Ron Howard

-The film has been met with some criticism for failing to accurately portray Nash’s other family and his child born out of wedlock and so on.
+A Beautiful Mind has been met with some criticism for failing to accurately portray Nash’s other family and his child born out of wedlock and so on.
 But these criticisms should largely be ignored.
 It was nominated for a flurry of Academy Awards, winning some of the most coveted, including Best Picture, Best Director, Best Adapted Screenplay, and Best Supporting Actress.
 The true John Nash and his wife died in a car accident while riding in a taxi on the New Jersey turnpike in 2015.

-The true John Nash.
+The true John Nash